KirillOsenkov/MetadataTools/README.md

 # MetadataTools

 Included features:
- * BinaryCompatChecker - a tool that given a set of managed assemblies will detect binary incompatibilities, such as types missing from referenced assemblies, missing methods, etc.
+ * **BinaryCompatChecker** - a tool that given a set of managed assemblies will detect binary incompatibilities, such as types missing from referenced assemblies, missing methods, etc.
+ * **GetPdbInfo** - extracts .pdb information from a .dll (Pdb Signature GUID, age and path to .pdb), download the .pdb from symbol server
- * IsManagedAssembly.cs - a single .cs file to very quickly determine if a .dll or .exe represents a managed assembly.
+ * **IsManagedAssembly.cs** - a single .cs file to very quickly determine if a .dll or .exe represents a managed assembly.
- * ReadAssemblyVersion - quickly read an assembly's version
+ * **ReadAssemblyVersion** - quickly read an assembly's version
- * LargeAddressAware - sets the LargeAddressAware bit in a 32-bit executable to unlock 4GB memory space
+ * **LargeAddressAware** - sets the LargeAddressAware bit in a 32-bit executable to unlock 4GB memory space
- * Quickly read an assembly's MVID
+ * **MVID** - Quickly read an assembly's MVID

 ## Reading an assembly MVID
 Mono.Cecil stripped down to a single file to read assembly MVID without dependencies.